FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 ```

 See CLI help for details.
-To create a REST API key using the Web UI, go to the User section and give a user a token..
+To create a REST API key using the Web UI, go to the User section and give a user token.

+Token
-Token: gives a unique combination that this user can leverage for the FTS REST API.
+: gives a unique combination that this user can leverage for the FTS REST API.

 NOTICE:  the field token is for any alphanumeric string.
 the prefix 'bearer' is NOT part of the token.
 The name "Bearer 'authentication'".